basvandervlies/cf_surfsara_lib/README.md

 }
 ```

-You can use both definition at the same same time.  the `tcpwrappers_json_files` definition is read first and can be overriden by
+You can use both definitions at the same same time.
+The `tcpwrappers_json_files` definition is read first and can be overwritten by
 the `tcpwrappers: { json_files }` definition.
 See the merge strategy.

 #### Service classes

-For every service you dynamically set classes in the service data, eg:
+For every service you dynamically set classes in the service data, e.g.:
 ```
 "vars": {
     "dhclient": {